|paul (paul4barbus) whiteing|

 Tackle Bags :

-Recently decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
-I bought a Fox Royale Medium carryall, at 56 ltr sounds big but then I don't need to fill it.
+But a while back I decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
+I bought a Fox Royale Medium carryall, at 56 ltr sounds big but then I don't need to fill it, this is now the bag I use for all of my fishing.

 In fact the coats are gone, I never wear one whilst fishing.
 I prefer to wear layers, as many as I need given the weather conditions.
 I keep a goretex ex-army coat tied to my holdall and then over the back of my seat, just in case it's peeing down when I'm playing or landing a fish (it's fun getting it on from under a brolly with a bend in the rod and an angry barbel trying its best to defy you)